forged-circuit/digital-privacy/protection-plans/home-users.md

-# 🏠 Home Users – Protection Plans
+# 🏠 Home Users

-This page shows all available protection options for home use.
+This section is for personal use, families, and home networks.

-You are not locked into any choice.
-You can select any package below based on your needs.

-If you’re unsure, we recommend starting with **Privacy Plus**.

 ---

-# 🧭 Choose Your Protection Level
+# 🧭 Recommended Setup (Most Users)

+If you are unsure where to start:

+👉 **Start with Privacy Plus (recommended)**
+👉 Or begin with Starter Shield if you want something lighter

+These two cover most home use cases.

+---

+# 📦 All Available Home Packages

+You are free to choose any of the following:

 ## 🟢 Starter Shield

-Basic network protection for ads and trackers.
+Basic network protection.

-**Best for:**

-* Simple home use
-* Basic privacy improvement
+* Pi-hole (Tier 1)
-* First-time setup
+* Optional: Home setup OR password manager

-**What it does:**

-* Blocks ads at the network level
-* Reduces tracking across devices
+👉 Best for beginners

 ---